Back’s Against the Wall

 More about Judah & the Lion

-This Nashville-based band often sings about themes related to hope and resilience.
+Judah & the Lion often sing about themes related to hope and resilience.
 They are known for blending genres like folk, hip-hop, rock, and pop into emotionally raw and high-energy songs.
 Some of their most popular include “Take It All Back 2.0” and “Suit and Jacket” (110 million listens and 86 million listens on Spotify as of 2025).

 The songs are deeply autobiographical and written by frontman Judah Akers, and often speak of personal struggle, family and faith.